-Removing the entire back half of the Beetle’s body opens up options for rear lighting — license plate illumination, reverse, running, brake, and turn signal lights — as well as tailgate embellishments.
+Removing the entire back half of the Beetle’s body opens up options for rear lighting — license plate illumination, reverse, running, brake, and turn signal lights — as well as tailgate and truck bed embellishments.
+See also Owner’s Manual modified reference guide.

 Vintage pickups, like the Ford F-100, handled the back end with simple economy.